-Dangerous equipment and potentially toxic gases in underground tunnels makes the mining industry particularly susceptible to the risk of workplace fires.
+Dangerous equipment and potentially toxic gasses in underground tunnels makes the mining, tunneling and water industries particularly susceptible to the risk of workplace fires.
 Fire protection and safety in tunnels is essential.

 The Mine Safety and Health Administration and PPE manufacturers continue to work to develop safety equipment to prevent fires or protect works in emergency scenarios.